How to Overcome Mediocrity and Finally Stand Out in Life

 - Temporary failure

-And that’s where the tension begins.
+And that’s where the struggle begins.

 2. Most People Wait Until They “Feel Ready”

-People often tell themselves:
+Many people tell themselves:

 - Overthinking